gr0uch/simulacra/README.md

 ## How it Works

 On initialization, Simulacra.js removes bound elements from the document and replaces them with a comment node (marker) for memoizing its position.
-Based on a value in the bound data object, it clones template elements and applies the mount function on the cloned elements, and appends them near the marker or adjacent nodes.
+Based on a value in the bound data object, it clones template elements and applies the mutator function on the cloned elements, and appends them near the marker or adjacent nodes.

 When a bound key is assigned, it gets internally casted into an array if it is not an array already, and the values of the array are compared with previous values.
-Based on whether a value at an index has changed, Simulacra.js will unmount and mount a DOM Node corresponding to the value.
-This is faster and simpler than diffing changes between DOM trees, and performing DOM operations on "offline" nodes (not in the live tree) is faster than modifying live nodes.
+Based on whether a value at an index has changed, Simulacra.js will remove, insert, or mutate a DOM Node corresponding to the value.
+This is faster and simpler than diffing changes between DOM trees.

 ## Caveats